herrcristi/small-cpp-utils/README.md

         // << "processing " << item.first << " " << item.second << " b=" << b << "\n";
     }
 }, 5/*extra param*/ );
 ...
+workers.wait(); // manually wait at this point otherwise wait is done in the destructor ...
+...
+...
 // or like this
 small::worker_thread<qc> workers2( 1, WorkerThreadFunction() );